whiteblock/genesis-docs/_docs/running_on_your_infrastructure.md

 The first step in having Genesis deploy to your infrastructure, is to have import the image into compute.
 The gcloud tool makes this super easy!
 Just run the command `gcloud compute images import wb-biome --os=ubuntu-1804 --source-file=gs://assets.whiteblock.io/images/biome.qcow2` and it will import our image as an image named "wb-biome".
 You can name it whatever you want, but take note of what you name it for the next step.

+### Configuring the Network/Firewall
+First, let's create the compute network, this command may take a couple minutes to complete.
+`gcloud compute networks create whiteblock`
+Note: Only use this network for Whiteblock Genesis biomes, these configuration options turn off firewall protection for the network we just created.
+To expose everything on the newly created whiteblock network, run the command:
+`gcloud compute firewall-rules create whiteblock-open --network whiteblock --allow tcp,udp,icmp --source-ranges 0.0.0.0/0` This gives you the greatest ability to interact with the network, without this you wouldn't be able to arbitrarily open ports and access them externally.

+#### Genesis Secure Setup
+If you are an enterprise tier client and have special needs for security or just want more security for your genesis test networks.
+Please contact support at support@whiteblock.io so we may work with you to ensure the strictest policies that function.

+For non-enterprise tier clients, you can try using the command:
+`gcloud compute firewall-rules create whiteblock-open --network whiteblock --allow tcp:22,tcp:2376 --source-ranges 0.0.0.0/0` Those 2 ports are the bare minimum for Genesis to function, but keep in mind that certain functionality such as global volumes and port-mapping will no longer work.

 ### Configuring the CLI
 Run the command `genesis cloud` to start the cli wizard which will guide you through the setup.
 It will first ask you which provide you wish to use, in this case, that would be gcp.